sdc/moodle-local_leapwebservices/readme.md

 ## Configuration

 (**Note:** This guide has been written using Moodle 2.4, and added to over time using every released version of Moodle.
-It has been most recently edited wo take into account changes in Moodle 2.7, and changes have been marked as such.
+It has been most recently edited to take into account changes in Moodle 2.9, and any changes have been marked as such.
+(Any changes in Moodle 2.7 will be similarly marked.)
 If you are using a different version of Moodle, your mileage may vary.)

 This plugin has no configuration itself, however your Moodle installation will require configuration to correctly use web services.